Pixadus/pixadus.github.io/ship/src/entries/mold.md

 > - 1/4 cup borax
 > - 2 tablespoons of TSP
 > - 2 tablespoons of washing soda
+>
 > Mix in a bucket then spray with a spray-bottle.
-Scrub in with a wire brush and let sit for a bit, then remove any residue with a shop-vac.
+Scrub in with a brush and let sit for a bit, then remove any residue with a shop-vac.

 The key here is the borax - it's toxic to mold but not to humans.
 Trace amounts of it will remain on the surface it was sprayed on, and can be used on pretty much every surface (though maybe not on beds), so mold shouldn't grow on that surface for a long while, even given ideal conditions.
+I sprayed this on most carpeted and hardwood surfaces, especially where mold had grown previously, then rubbed it in with a brush, removing the excess with a little shop-vac I had on hand.

 Over the next few days I'll get ventilation set up and start attacking the ancient (and stinky) bathroom.